 We use dynamic programming to solve this problem.
-We determine the order and the substring rules to apply.
+Here we will determine the order and the substring rules to apply.

-The input is a set of rules R and a vector w[1..n], indexed from 1 to n.
-Let us build a matrix M[1..n,1..n], where the elements of M[i,j] indicate the set of non-final symbols from which one can derive the substring w[i..j] from a chain of rewriting rules.
+The input is a set of rules R and a vector w[1..n] which is indexed from 1 to n.
+Let us build a matrix M[1..n,1..n], where the elements of M[i,j] indicate the set of non-final symbols from which one can derive the substring w[i..j] by means of a chain of rewriting rules.
 M[i,j] is recursively defined as: